nginxinc/nginx-gateway-fabric/site/content/installation/usage-reporting.md

 ## Overview

-Usage reporting connects to the NGINX Instance Manager and reports the number of Nodes and NGINX Gateway Fabric Pods in the cluster.
+Usage Reporting connects to the NGINX Instance Manager and reports the number of Nodes and NGINX Gateway Fabric Pods in the cluster.

-To use usage reporting, you must have access to [NGINX Instance Manager](https://www.nginx.com/products/nginx-management-suite/instance-manager).
-Usage reporting is a requirement of the new Flexible Consumption Program for NGINX Gateway Fabric, used to calculate costs. **This only applies if using NGINX Plus as the data plane.** Usage is reported every 24 hours.
+To use Usage Reporting, you must have access to [NGINX Instance Manager](https://www.nginx.com/products/nginx-management-suite/instance-manager).
+Usage Reporting is a requirement of the new Flexible Consumption Program for NGINX Gateway Fabric, used to calculate costs. **This only applies if using NGINX Plus as the data plane.** Usage is reported every 24 hours.

 ## Requirements

-Usage reporting needs to be configured when deploying NGINX Gateway Fabric.
+Usage Reporting needs to be configured when deploying NGINX Gateway Fabric.

-To enable usage reporting, you must have the following:
+To enable Usage Reporting, you must have the following:

 - NGINX Gateway Fabric 1.2.0 or later
 - [NGINX Instance Manager 2.11](https://docs.nginx.com/nginx-management-suite) or later

 In addition to the software requirements, you will need:

 - Access to an NGINX Instance Manager username and password for basic authentication.
 You will also need the URL of your NGINX Instance Manager system.
-The usage reporting user account must have access to the `/api/platform/v1/k8s-usage` endpoint.
+The Usage Reporting user account must have access to the `/api/platform/v1/k8s-usage` endpoint.
 - Access to the Kubernetes cluster where NGINX Gateway Fabric is deployed, with the ability to deploy a Kubernetes Secret.

 ## Adding a User Account to NGINX Instance Manager